 Why will the building be demolished?

-As was announced at the Urban League in December 2022, the existing building is unsafe and is slated to be demolished.
+As was announced at the Urban League in December 2022, the existing building was unsafe and was demolished in Fall 2024.

 What happened to Higher Ground International, which used the building in recent years?